jkwmoore/vscoderemote_sharc/README.md

+# WARNING - RECENT FORK - NOT FIXED FOR BESSEMER YET

 # VSCode Remote HPC

 This script can be used to start a batch job on the cluster and then connect Microsoft VSCode to it.
 The script is inspired by the blog